 27/02/2022 We’ve added further clarifications since the review was first published, including that the Steam Deck’s desktop mode uses KDE Plasma.

 But you shouldn’t get sucked into the vortex of potential and promises.
-The Steam Deck is not yet a finished product, and it’ll take more polish for it to join the ranks of historical hall of famers like the Game Boy.
+The Steam Deck is not yet a finished product, and it’ll take more polish for it to join the ranks of the historical hall of consoles like the Game Boy.

 Valve very kindly lent me a 256GB Steam Deck to test, but there are three models to choose from.
 The main difference is the size and type of storage available, which won’t matter too much if you plan on popping the best SSD of your own in there.
 The top-tier version also includes an anti-glare coating on the screen, and although I can’t say whether it’s worth it since I’ve not tried it myself, it might well be with how the test model handles harsher lights (see for yourself).

 All models include a robust carry case and a charging cable.
 Mine didn’t come with the correct plug and I had no adapters on hand, so I’m happy to report that USB Type-C laptop chargers work just fine to juice it up.